appfigures/AFSwipeToHide/README.md

 [![Platform](https://img.shields.io/cocoapods/p/AFSwipeToHide.svg?style=flat)](http://cocoadocs.org/docsets/AFSwipeToHide)

 A simple utility class to help achieve Safari's swipe-to-hide effect.

-The class can be used as a `UIScrollViewDelegate` or on its own.
+This class provides all the logic for creating the effect, but is completely decoupled from UI classes so it integrates cleanly with existing code.
+It can be easily used as a `UIScrollViewDelegate` or on its own.
 Check out the [example project](https://github.com/appfigures/AFSwipeToHide/blob/master/Example/AFSwipeToHide/ViewController.m) for simple usage.

 Works with iOS 5.0+